|Retirement living in the historic village of Old Bedhampton Havant Hampshire

 - The charity is managed and run by

 - Three Trustees assisted by the Trust’s staff

 - A dedicated band of volunteers who support the Trust by helping with the activities of the Trust, particularly the fund-raising events

 - The Friends of the Manor Trust donate annually or regularly and may also help with the work of the charity.

 - The Trust holds fund-raising events throughout the year.
 The contribution from the residents goes towards their upkeep and the Trust needs additional income to maintain its historic buildings and promote its charitable activities.

 - To help promote the social and historic ambience of Old Bedhampton the Trust is proud to have within its domain the Bedhampton Historical Collection.
 Please see below.

 - The Friends are the Trust’s supporters who make a regular contribution to the Trust’s Fund-raising through the Friends annual donations.
 The Friends often help at events and volunteer to help with the Trust’s work, visit the residents and generally join in with the Trust’s activities.

-- The Trust welcomes new Friends and if you are interested or would like to know more please send a message to the Lodge Manager or please telephone the Lodge Manager on 023 9245 2644
+- The Trust welcomes new Friends and if you are interested or would like to know more please send a message to the Administrator on 023 9248 4444 or email email@example.com or you can telephone the Registered Lodge Manager on 023 9245 2644

 - The Trust’s Newsletter is sent to the Friends by email and also by post for those who do not have an email facility.